Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 * Log in with sessions functionality came from a [YouTube video](https://www.youtube.com/watch?v=vVx1737auSE)
 * Uploading photos into Mongo also came from a [YouTube video](https://www.youtube.com/watch?v=DsgAuceHha4)
 * Code institute tudors helped me throughout the project on functions for search filters, saving and displaying photos.
+* Stack overflow was used to find CSS styles for the minifigure name icon toggle animation detailed in the CSS file.
+* Stack overflow was also where I found the code for the login_required wrap function

 ### Special thanks
 * Special thanks to my mentor Anthony Ngene who talked me through several pieces of code and advised me on how to improve my code